 FUNimation’s How NOT to Summon a Demon Lord Season 3 English dub

-FUNimation’s How NOT to Summon a Demon Lord Season 2 English dub released in the spring 2021 anime season.
+FUNimation’s How NOT to Summon a Demon Lord Season 2 English dub release date was on June 24, 2021.

 The main Japanese voice cast is also returning for Diablo (Masaaki Mizunaka), Shera L Greenwood (Yu Serizawa), and Rem Galleu (Azumi Waki).
 Joining the new cast for the second season was Miku Ito as Lumachina Weselia, Aoi Koga as Rose, Fumiko Uchimura as Horn, Chinatsu Akasaki as Fanis Laminitus, and Shinnosuke Tachibana as Banakness, general of the Demon King Army.